nuxeo-archives/org.eclipse.ecr/README.md

     $ mvn -f build/pom.xml -Dmaven.repo.local=xxx clean install

 The repository built is located in `build/repository/target/repository`.
-At this stage, you're should add a new local repository in your eclipse pointing on the repository.
+At this stage, you should add a new local repository in your eclipse pointing on the repository folder.
 Then install all the features included in the ECR categories.

 At this time, you're ready to work with Eclipse ECR.
 You can first have a try with the server by configuring a new launch configuration.
 You should select at least the